Your disclosures from the crown,

 2. A matter view that treats the person as a first-class entity — so when a returning client comes back on new charges, their prior matters, prior disclosure, and prior notes are already there.
 Roughly one in five clients in a working BC criminal defence practice returns within five years.
 The platform expects this.

-3. Inline document and media review with annotation, time-stamped video flags, and clip extraction — built for body-camera footage and interrogation video, not adapted from a generic PDF reader.
-No download, no copy to local disk, full audit trail of who opened what when.
+3. Inline document and media review with advanced capabilities including annotation, time-stamped video flags, and clip extraction — built for body-camera footage and interrogation video, not adapted from a generic PDF reader.
+No download to manage, no writing on paper timestamps so you can return to "the important parts" later, no copy to local disk, full audit trail of who opened what and when.

 By the numbers